abdolence/slack-morphism/site/docs/docs/web-api.md

 Slack Morphism requires implicit token specified as an instance of [SlackApiToken](/api/org/latestbit/slack/morphism/client/SlackApiToken.html):

-In examples below, we're using a hardcoded Slack token, *Don't do that for your production ready bots and apps* - you should safely and properly store all of Slack tokens.*
+In an example below, we're using a hardcoded Slack token, but *don't do that for your production bots and apps*.
+You should securely and properly store all of Slack tokens.
 Look at [Slack recommendations](https://api.slack.com/docs/oauth-safety).

 ```scala